 Before setting up your A/B test, access the Adobe Target sample size calculator.

-This can result in a large number of false positives, which leads to implementation of offers that do not deliver the predicted lift in the long run.
+This can result in many false positives, which leads to implementation of offers that do not deliver the predicted lift in the end.
 Poor lift itself is a dissatisfying outcome, but an even more serious consequence is that, over time, the inability to accurately predict lift erodes organizational trust in testing as a practice.

 There are five user-defined parameters that define an A/B test.
 These parameters are interlinked so when four of them are established, the fifth can be calculated:

 For an A/B test, the statistical significance, statistical power, minimum reliably detectable lift, and baseline conversion rate are set by the analyst and then the required number of visitors is calculated from these numbers.
 This article discusses these elements and gives guidelines for how to determine these metrics for a specific test.